 The Dutch Antilles are accessible through a number of airports.
 Aruba is served by direct flights from London Gatwick (LGW) and Manchester (MAN), and flights arrive at the Queen Beatrix International Airport (AUA).
 Bonaire is accessible via Newark, Houston (IAH) and Atlanta (ATL) or via Amsterdam (AMS).

-Spanish speaking Cuba has direct flights to Havana (HAV), Varadero (VRA), Holguin (HOG) and Cayo Coco (CCC) from several UK airports, with charter airlines such as Thomas Cook and Thomson offering the bulk of flights along with Virgin Atlantic.
+Spanish speaking Cuba has direct flights to Havana (HAV), Varadero (VRA), Holguin (HOG) and Cayo Coco (CCC) from several UK airports, with charter airlines such as Thomas Cook and TUI offering the bulk of flights along with Virgin Atlantic.

 For those who are looking to visit the Dominican Republic, there are many direct flights from London Gatwick (LGW) and Manchester (MAN) and several other regional UK airports to Puerto Plata (POP) and Las Americas International (SDQ), also known as Santo Domingo.
 In addition, you can reach La Romana (LRM) non-stop from Gatwick and Manchester.